SynthRAD2023/metrics/README.md

   <p align="center">
-    Preparing the test set for dose evaluation: from RTdicom & nifti to MatRAD
+    Preparing the metrics for evaluation of
 <a href="https://synthrad2023.grand-challenge.org/"><strong>SynthRAD2023 Grand Challenge</strong></a>
   <br />
     <a href="https://github.com/SynthRAD2023/metrics"><strong>Explore the docs »</strong></a>